a-r-r-o-w/cogvideox-factory/README.md

 `cogvideox-factory` was renamed to `finetrainers`.
 If you're looking to train CogVideoX or Mochi with the legacy training scripts, please refer to [this](./training/README.md) README instead.
 Everything in the `training/` directory will be eventually moved and supported under `finetrainers`.

 FineTrainers is a work-in-progress library to support training of video models.
-The first priority is to support lora training for all models in [Diffusers](https://github.com/huggingface/diffusers), and eventually other methods like controlnets, control-loras, distillation, etc.
+The first priority is to support LoRA training for all models in [Diffusers](https://github.com/huggingface/diffusers), and eventually other methods like ControlNets (and Controls), Control LoRAs, distillation, etc.

 <table align="center">
 <tr>